Skip to main content

 Prerequisites

-- kubectl with correct context selected: pointing to the cluster you want to deploy Luna on.
-If the name of the cluster passed to the deploy script doesn’t match the name of the EKS cluster in the kubectl context, the deploy script will exit with an error.
+The cluster name passed to the deploy script must match the EKS cluster name in the active kubectl context; otherwise, the deploy script will exit with an error.

-- An existing EKS cluster with at least 2 nodes (for Luna webhook replica availability).
-If you don't have one, you can create a new one
+6. An existing EKS cluster with at least 2 nodes (required for Luna webhook replica availability).

 eksctl --region=... create cluster --name=...